List of Power Rangers Mystic Force characters: Clare Langtree

 Even with the Gatekeeper powers gone, she still is an important ally to the Rangers and continues to resiliently work on her magic.
 She was responsible for hatching the baby Fire Heart, which imprinted on her as its mother, and took care of it as an infant.
 Even after Fire Heart grew up and is now many times her size, Clare still cares for it.

 Since Udonna lost her powers after using a powerful dark magic spell, Clare has recently become a much more competent sorceress, joining Udonna on her quest to find her husband, Leanbow.
 When the two reached the Lake of Lament, however, Hekatoid, one of the Ten Terrors, appeared.
 He knocked Clare unconscious and proceeded to kidnap Udonna.

 In "Light Source," she, Phineas, and Leelee, traveled to the Underworld to rescue Udonna.
 While they could do nothing to help her at first, Leelee produced the Snow Staff, stolen from her mother, and the trio used it to revive her.
 After this, Leelee, Phineas, and Clare returned to Rootcore with the newly reenergized White Ranger.

 During the final battle in "Mystic Fate Pt.
 II", the Mystic Mother grants Clare the power of a Sorceress.
 After Udonna leaves Rootcore with Nick and Leanbow, she becomes the new Sorceress of Rootcore, turning the Xenotome to its final page in the last scene and successfully performing the vanishing spell that she was unable to accomplish in the first episode.

-She is portrayed by Antonia Prebble, who previously portrayed Nova, The Nova Ranger from Power Rangers: S.P.D.
+She is portrayed by Antonia Prebble, who previously voiced Nova, The Nova Ranger from Power Rangers: S.P.D.